Deitox/kestrel_engine/README.md

 ## Configuration
 - Edit config/app.json to tweak window title, resolution, vsync, or fullscreen defaults.
+- Remap keyboard input by editing config/input.json (missing or invalid entries fall back to the built-in bindings with warnings).
 - Toggle dynamic plugins via config/plugins.json (paths are resolved relative to that file; set `enabled` per entry).
 - Disable built-in plugins by listing their names in `config/plugins.json` → `disable_builtins`.
 - The engine falls back to built-in defaults and logs a warning if the file is missing or malformed.